sass/sass/doc-src/SASS_CHANGELOG.md

 Note that the contents passed to the mixin are evaluated in the scope they are used, not the scope of the mixin. {file:SASS_REFERENCE.md#variable_scope_and_content_blocks More on variable scoping.}

+### Placeholder Selectors: `%foo`

+Sass supports a new, special type of selector called a "placeholder selector".
+These look like class and id selectors, except the `#` or `.` is replaced by `%`.
+They're meant to be used with the {file:SASS_REFERENCE.md#extend `@extend` directive}, when you want to write styles to be extended but you don't want the base styles to appear in the CSS.

+On its own, a placeholder selector just causes a ruleset not to be rendered.
+For example:

+    // This ruleset won't be rendered on its own.
+    #context a%extreme {
+      color: blue;
+      font-weight: bold;
+      font-size: 2em;
+    }

+However, placeholder selectors can be extended, just like classes and ids.
+The extended selectors will be generated, but the base placeholder selector will not.
+For example:

+    .notice { @extend %extreme; }

+Is compiled to:

+    #context a.notice {
+      color: blue;
+      font-weight: bold;
+      font-size: 2em;
+    }

 ### `:any` Support

 Previously, only the `:-moz-any` selector was supported; this has been expanded